Modi for utilising industry's full potential to meet oxygen demand | Law-Order

-In a virtual meeting with leading oxygen manufacturers across the country, Modi urged the industry to utilise tankers meant to transport other gases for oxygen supply, saying the time now is not only to deal with the challenges but also to provide solutions in a very short time.
+In a virtual meeting with leading oxygen manufacturers, including Mukesh Ambani of Reliance Industries, Modi urged the industry to utilise tankers meant to transport other gases for oxygen supply, saying the time now is not only to deal with the challenges but also to provide solutions in a very short time.

 A rapid rise in the COVID-19 cases has driven a massive demand for medical oxygen by states and hospitals.
 In the last few days, hospitals have sent out SOS for its supply.